 - 1 egg

-- 1 Tbsp pork lard or unsalted butter
+- 1 Tablespoon pork lard or unsalted butter

 Instructions

-- Put the grated potatoes in a sifter and press them to squeeze out the excess liquid.
+- Peel 1 3/4 pounds raw potatoes and finely grate them.
+Place the grated potatoes in a sieve and press them to remove the excess liquid.

-- Using two spoons dipped in cold water, shape small dumplings.
+- Using two spoons dipped in cold water, shape the mixture into small dumplings.

-- Cook them in simmering salted water for about 10-15 minutes (depends on their size).
-The dumplings will stick to the bottom after you put them in a pot.
-Use a fork to peel them off so they can float to the surface.
+- Cook the dumplings in simmering salted water for about 10-15 minutes, depending on their size.
+They will initially stick to the bottom of the pot, so use a fork to gently lift them so they can float to the surface.

-- Take out the cooked dumplings using a sieve or a slotted spoon.
-Place them in a bowl and brush with lard.
-Keep them in a warm place until you serve them.
+- Remove the cooked dumplings using a sieve or a slotted spoon.
+Place them in a bowl and brush with 1 Tablespoon pork lard.
+Keep them warm until ready to serve.

 Notes